Quadrifolium/TFinMedia/en-GB/20140903 新浪游戏(Sina Games).md

 ## Requite Clovers with Strengths

 **Q:**
-Your weibo were commented by tens of thousands of people, your arrival at an airport received many fans' welcome, what do you think about "being famous"?
+Your Weibo posts were commented by tens of thousands of people, your arrival at an airport received many fans' welcome, what do you think about "being famous"?
 **K:**
 I think being famous is that more and more people like us.
 And their like shows that more people accept our works.